w3c/wai-wcag-em/procedure.md

 ### Step 3: Select a Representative Sample {#step3}

-<strong id="req3">Methodology Requirement 3:</strong> Select a representative sample from the digial product according to [Methodology Requirement 3.1](#req3a), [Methodology Requirement 3.2](#req3b), and [Methodology Requirement 3.3](#req3c).
+<strong id="req3">Methodology Requirement 3:</strong> Select a representative sample set from the digial product according to [Methodology Requirement 3.1](#req3a), [Methodology Requirement 3.2](#req3b), and [Methodology Requirement 3.3](#req3c).

-During this step the evaluator selects a sample that is representative of the target product to be evaluated.
+During this step the evaluator selects a sample set that is representative of the target product to be evaluated.
 The purpose of this selection is to ensure that the evaluation results reflect the accessibility performance of the digital product with reasonable confidence.
-In cases where it is feasible to evaluate all pages or views of a digital product, which is highly recommended, this sampling procedure can be skipped and the “selected sample” in the remaining steps of this evaluation process is the entire digital product.
+In cases where it is feasible to evaluate all pages or views of a digital product, which is highly recommended, this sampling procedure can be skipped and the “selected sample set” in the remaining steps of this evaluation process is the entire digital product.
 In some cases, such as for small websites, this sampling procedure may result in selecting all pages or views states of the website, or all screens of the mobile application.

-<p id="samplesize">The actual size of the sample needed to evaluate a digital product depends on many factors including:</p>
+<p id="samplesize">The actual size of the sample set needed to evaluate a digital product depends on many factors including:</p>

-*   **Size of the digital product** — products with more pages or views typically require a larger sample to evaluate.
+*   **Size of the digital product** — products with more pages or views typically require a larger sample set to evaluate.
-*   **Age of the digital product** — older digital products tend to have more (often not easy to find) content with different levels of complexity, consistency, and design and development processes, so that a larger sample is typically required to evaluate.
+*   **Age of the digital product** — older digital products tend to have more (often not easy to find) content with different levels of complexity, consistency, and design and development processes, so that a larger sample set is typically required to evaluate.
-*   **Complexity of the digital product** — higher complexity requires a larger sample to evaluate; consider the following:
+*   **Complexity of the digital product** — higher complexity requires a larger sample set to evaluate; consider the following:
-    *   **How interactive the content is** — products with content that is rich in interaction require larger samples to cover the functions provided by a sample and the different states that individual samples can have;
+    *   **How interactive the content is** — products with content that is rich in interaction require larger sample sets to cover the functions provided by a sample and the different states that individual samples can have;
-    *   **How the content is generated** — products with content that is aggregated from different sources or that is processed as it is served (at runtime) typically require larger samples to cover the combinations of content that can be generated;
+    *   **How the content is generated** — products with content that is aggregated from different sources or that is processed as it is served (at runtime) typically require larger sample sets to cover the combinations of content that can be generated;
-    *   **How the content is implemented** — products that are available in different versions, are served according to users and their preferences, or adapt to access devices require larger samples to cover these different situations.
+    *   **How the content is implemented** — products that are available in different versions, are served according to users and their preferences, or adapt to access devices require larger sample sets to cover these different situations.
-*   **Consistency of the product** — lower consistency requires a larger sample to evaluate; consider the following:
+*   **Consistency of the product** — lower consistency requires a larger sample set to evaluate; consider the following:
-    *   **Variety of sample types** — products with a broader variety of sample types (see [Step 2.3: Identify the Variety of Sample Types](#step2c)) require larger samples to evaluate;
+    *   **Variety of sample types** — products with a broader variety of sample types (see [Step 2.3: Identify the Variety of Sample Types](#step2c)) require larger sample sets to evaluate;
-    *   **Variety of functionality** — digital products with a broader variety of functionality (see [Step 2.2: Identify Essential Functionality of the Digital Product](#step2b)), in particular different types of applications, require larger samples to evaluate;
+    *   **Variety of functionality** — digital products with a broader variety of functionality (see [Step 2.2: Identify Essential Functionality of the Digital Product](#step2b)), in particular different types of applications, require larger sample sets to evaluate;
-    *   **Variety of technologies** — digital products with a broader variety of technologies in use (see [Step 2.4: Identify Technologies Relied Upon](#step2d)) require larger samples to evaluate;
+    *   **Variety of technologies** — digital products with a broader variety of technologies in use (see [Step 2.4: Identify Technologies Relied Upon](#step2d)) require larger sample sets to evaluate;
-    *   **Variety of coding styles** — products with a broader variety of coding styles (typically these are from different scripts that generate the code, templates, and web page authors) require larger samples to evaluate.
+    *   **Variety of coding styles** — products with a broader variety of coding styles (typically these are from different scripts that generate the code, templates, and web page authors) require larger sample sets to evaluate.
-*   **Adherence to development processes** — lower adherence requires a larger sample to evaluate; consider the following:
+*   **Adherence to development processes** — lower adherence requires a larger sample set to evaluate; consider the following:
-    *   **Formalization of the process** — products with formalized development and quality assurance processes tend to show more consistency in the coding and quality of the samples so that they typically require smaller samples to evaluate;
+    *   **Formalization of the process** — products with formalized development and quality assurance processes tend to show more consistency in the coding and quality of the samples so that they typically require smaller sample sets to evaluate;
-    *   **Training for the developers** — products with designers, developers, and content authors that receive regular training tend to have more consistent accessibility performance so that they typically require smaller samples to evaluate;
+    *   **Training for the developers** — products with designers, developers, and content authors that receive regular training tend to have more consistent accessibility performance so that they typically require smaller sample sets to evaluate;
-    *   **Development tools being used** — products that are developed and maintained using a consistent set of tools such as a content management system (CMS) also tend to be more consistent and require smaller samples to evaluate;
+    *   **Development tools being used** — products that are developed and maintained using a consistent set of tools such as a content management system (CMS) also tend to be more consistent and require smaller sample sets to evaluate;
-    *   **Number of authors** — products that are developed and maintained by a more confined set of authors, including content editors, tend to be more consistent and require smaller samples to evaluate.
+    *   **Number of authors** — products that are developed and maintained by a more confined set of authors, including content editors, tend to be more consistent and require smaller sample sets to evaluate.
-*   **Required level of confidence** — higher confidence in the evaluation results often requires evaluation of a larger sample.
+*   **Required level of confidence** — higher confidence in the evaluation results often requires evaluation of a larger sample set.
-*   **Availability of prior evaluation findings** — smaller samples may be required when evaluators have access to prior evaluation findings, including test results from manual and automated accessibility testing.
+*   **Availability of prior evaluation findings** — smaller sample sets may be required when evaluators have access to prior evaluation findings, including test results from manual and automated accessibility testing.

 The selection carried out during this step relies initially on the exploration carried out in [Step 2: Explore the Target Product](#step2).
 The selection is also continually refined during the following [Step 4: Evaluate the Selected Sample](#step4), as the evaluator learns more about the particular implementation aspects of the target product.

-#### Step 3.1: Include a Structured Sample {#step3a}
+#### Step 3.1: Include a Structured Sample Set {#step3a}

 <strong id="req3a">Methodology Requirement 3.1:</strong> Select samples that reflect all identified (1) [common samples](#common), (2) [essential functionality](#functionality), (3) types of samples, (4) technologies relied upon, and (5) other relevant samples.

-Select a sample that includes:
+Select a sample set that includes:

 1. All common samples that were identified in [Step 2.1: Identify Common Samples of the Digital Product](#step2a):
 2. All other relevant samples that were identified in [Step 2.5: Identify Other Relevant Samples](#step2e);